captn3m0/codechef/_problems/challenge/CHAORNOT.md

  Given **N** integers **A1**, **A2**, ..., **An**, print YES (or NO) if there exists (or not) **3** numbers that form an arithmetic sequence.
 All integers are between 0 and **99999** (inclusive).

  As Chef expected, during the contest, most teams cannot figure out an efficient algorithm to solve it.
 But in the last minute of the contest, judges get one 10-lines submission, which is judged as correct.
-The short solution works as follows, if **N** > **2000**, output YES, otherwise brute-force it.
+The short solution works as follows, if **N** &gt; **2000**, output YES, otherwise brute-force it.

  Chef felt extremely disappointed, and he/she believed that the solution is definitely wrong.
 Chef is now interested in how to challenge the submission.